murphyk2021/Election_Analysis/README.md

 ![Determine the winner](https://github.com/murphyk2021/Election_Analysis/blob/2129ba05c73c116144f9cf4989946a81f3a8ab69/Resources/determine%20the%20winner.PNG)

 ### Step 4:  Print results to the txt file.
-To send the results in an easy to read format, we automatically wrote the results to a txt file using the example code below.
+To send the results to other users who may not be familiar with Python, we automatically wrote the results to a txt file using the example code below.
 ![print to txt](https://github.com/murphyk2021/Election_Analysis/blob/725ba7c7f7312a32a9a2dc466e9b1462922c0e92/Resources/print_results_code.PNG)

 ## Election Audit Summary